 Your body is made up of hundreds of moving parts that come together at your joints to provide mobility and range of motion.
-When your joints wear down or sustain damage in an injury, the goal of Ronna Parsa, DO, at Parsa Orthopaedics & Sports Medicine Institute in Manhattan Beach, California, is to preserve your joints while also helping you regain their full use.
+When your joints wear down or sustain damage in an injury, the goal of Ronna Parsa, DO, at Parsa Orthopaedics & Sports Medicine Institute, serving Manhattan Beach, CA, Hermosa Beach, CA, Redondo Beach, CA, El Segundo, CA, Torrance, CA, Glendale, CA & Palos Verdes, CA, is to preserve your joints while also helping you regain their full use.
 Dr. Parsa has helped many of her patients get back to the sports and activities they love through advanced joint preservation techniques.
 To learn more, call or use the online booking to schedule an appointment.

 Unfortunately, the human body doesn’t come with spare parts, so preserving what you have is always the goal of orthopaedic surgeons like Dr. Parsa, especially for her athletic and active patients.

 Thankfully, new surgical techniques allow Dr. Parsa to make repairs, put in replacements, and restabilize your major joints without running the risk of collateral muscle and tissue damage.

 Each year in the United States, orthopaedic surgeons perform more than 1 million knee and hip replacement surgeries, making them two of the most commonly performed surgeries in America.
 Dr. Parsa uses the latest laparoscopic techniques and cutting-edge approaches to restore functionality in your knees and hips.